isabelrobleda/project1-game/README.md

 Fix:
 - [x] create if statement when 5 targets spitted, then go to "win" html
-- [ ] remove obstacles as they go outside board
+- [x] remove obstacles as they go outside board
 - [x] prevent player from going outside
-- [ ] fix collision bugs as sometimes it does not count when hitted
+- [x] fix collision bugs as sometimes it does not count when hitted
+- [ ] make it responsive